-I’ve been on the keto diet for a long time, and I can honestly say that I don’t miss bread much anymore.
+I’ve been on a low carb diet for a long time, and I can honestly say that I don’t miss bread anymore.
 But sometimes nothing will do but a really good, tender biscuit with butter melting all over it.

 These easy keto drop biscuits have been a family favorite since I started making them almost 10 years ago.
 We adore the cheesy flavor, and the biscuity texture.
 And I love how easy they are to make.